The 7 things you absolutely must know about tone of voice

 If you’ve ever worked with a brand, you might have been handed the ‘voice guidelines’.
 Sometimes they can be frustratingly unhelpful.
 If you see guidelines that have just a few abstract nouns (‘we are optimistic, human, professional’) you don’t have much to go on.

 The most helpful guidelines contain lots of real examples of the voice in action, from lots of different contexts and channels.
-They ideally also have ‘before and after’ examples, or ‘yes like this’ ‘not like this’ comparisons.
+They ideally also have ‘before and after’ examples, or ‘yes like this’but not like this’ comparisons.
 Being able to see the voice in context like this makes it much easier to ‘get’.

-(As it happens, generative AI models also learn best from lots of real examples.
-So if you know you’ll also need ChatGPT or Claude to be one of the writers that’s using your voice, guidelines chock full of detailed examples is the way to go.)
+Note about AI: As it happens, generative AI models also learn best from being fed lots of real examples.
+So if you know you’ll also need ChatGPT or Claude to ‘get’ your voice, guidelines chock full of detailed examples is the way to go.

 What is a ‘tone of voice workshop’?